Updated: Aug 11, 2021

 Now, that you are aware of the 5 types of intimacy your marriage needs, we want to hear from you!
 Which area are you working on the most?
 Remember to show grace to yourself and your spouse

-Do you and your spouse need help with setting goals around this topic?
+Do you and your spouse need help accountability around any of the 5 intimacy types discussed above?
 We are here to walk with you through marriage coaching.
 Find out more by clicking here.

-To learn more about their work, attend a meet-up, or collaborate with them, by visit their website at forever-marriages.com.
+To learn more about their work, schedule a coaching call, or collaborate with them, visit their website at forever-marriages.com.